Skip to contents

 This article is for R package developers who want to use the HDF5 C library in their own package. hdf5lib makes this easy by providing a reliable, self-contained HDF5 build that you can link to without requiring your users to install any system dependencies.

-We will walk through the three main steps to link your package to hdf5lib and then demonstrate a complete example using Rcpp.
+We will walk through the four main steps to link your package to hdf5lib and then demonstrate a complete example using Rcpp.

 To use hdf5lib in your package, you need to: